lukepulaski/lukepulaski.github.io/its-always-sunny/its-always-sunny-main.md

 and put it under a microscope on 400,000x magnification.

 Spoiler alert: I have rated the episodes and I think that "The Gang Gives Frank an Intervention" is the best.
-If you would like to voice your displeasure at my choice, free free to [email me](mailto:luke.pulaski@gmail.com) or [message me through LinkedIn](https://www.linkedin.com/in/luke-pulaski-437656200/).
+If you would like to voice your displeasure with my decision, free free to [email me](mailto:luke.pulaski@gmail.com) or [message me through LinkedIn](https://www.linkedin.com/in/luke-pulaski-437656200/).